Static Application Security Testing(SAST)

 What Is SAST?

-Static Application Security Testing (SAST) — also known as "white-box testing" — analyzes source code to find security vulnerabilities early in the development lifecycle.
+Static Application Security Testing (SAST).
+Also known as "white-box testing".
+Analyzes source code to find security vulnerabilities early in the development lifecycle.
 Unlike dynamic testing that requires a running application, SAST reviews code structure and logic to identify issues like SQL injection, cross-site scripting (XSS), buffer overflows, and insecure cryptographic usage.

 How SAST Works